mrcoles/readmd/README.md

 Furthermore, if you do not specify a width parameter, it will just default to the width of your current screen.

+### Use Cases

+This script can be used to:

+*   Easily read any markdown file in your terminal
+*   Pretty-print your github README.md file for other peoples' pleasure

 ### Details

 *   Usage: python readmd.py [-w size] [file ...]
+*   Defaults to trying README.md if no file is specified
 *   Defaults to width of current terminal if not width is specified
-*   Defaults to trying README.md if no file is specified
+*   Specify a width of -1 to have the script bypass text wrapping
 *   Pretty-prints markdown that will generate the same markup as the original markdown
 *   Handles all special elements in markdown (headers, lists, block quote, code